TowlGol/CMCC/Supporting_Information.md

 </p>

-By observing the graphs, it can be concluded that SCB yields better results for larger supramolecular cages (Cavity Volume > 500) when ST = 5.
+By observing the graphs, it can be concluded that CMCC yields better results for larger supramolecular cages (Cavity Volume > 500) when ST = 5.
 However, for other supramolecular cage cavity calculations, the impact of ST on the results is not significant, as shown in Figure 3A.
 Hence, we introduced the Origin Publication cavity volume as a comparison parameter based on Rebek's rule (Figure 3B).
 ST = 3 has higher calculation accuracy for smaller supramolecular cages.
 ST = 4 shows more stable and higher accuracy across both calculation references.
 To further explore the choice of calculation parameters, we visualized the data with smaller cavity volumes (B5, B6).

 By comparing the visualization results, the shape of the calculated results did not change, the size did.
 We believe the change in size is due to finer probes exploring small spaces between atoms—spaces that cavity guest molecules cannot physically reach.    moreover, by combining the charts, It is evident that these small spaces are not considered part of the supramolecular cage's cavity (fewer vertices result in higher accuracy).
 Therefore, we conclude that results for ST = 3 or 4 are acceptable compared to ST = 5.
 Considering the comparison with mean absolute error(dotted line in Figure 3), we ultimately recommend using ST = 4 as the parameter when the volume of the supramolecular cage is less than 500.